et69/flask-redis-swarm/README.md

-# Flask and Redis with docker compose
+# Flask and Redis with docker swarm

 Simple Pyton flask app connected with Redis.